yamin-shihab/study-notes/grade-8/science.md

     + Periods of mountain formation might've increased the area of high mountain ranges on Earth.
 The extra snow remaining on these cold peaks through the summer might've reflected sunlight to reduce the temperature.
     + The movement of Earth's tectonic plates might've altered the shape of the oceans and the flow of their currents, possibly resulting in imbalance.
     + Changes in the tilt of the Earth's axis or orbit around the Sun might've produced colder climates.
-+ The greenhouse effect is a natural warming caused by gasses (mainly carbon dioxide) in the atmosphere trapping heat.
++ The greenhouse effect is a natural warming caused by gases (mainly carbon dioxide) in the atmosphere trapping heat.
 + In a pond, sunlight reaches all the way to the bottom and allows for plants to grow there, whereas with a lake, sunlight doesn't reach the bottom and plants can't grow there.
     + The depth to which sunlight will penetrate depends on water's clarity: the amount of matter suspended in water.
 + Wetlands are low areas in land that are saturated with water all or much of the time.
 Marshes are shallow (less than one meter) water wetlands.